Hospital Police Department

-If you wish to report an incident anonymously, please contact the UNC Healthcare Compliance Helpline at 1-800-362-2921 or at the Chapel Hill/Carrboro/UNC Crimestoppers web site.
+If you wish to report an incident anonymously, please contact the UNC Health Compliance Helpline at 1-800-362-2921 or at the Chapel Hill/Carrboro/UNC Crimestoppers website.

 UNC Hospitals Police Department has established an effective investigations team to solve and track crimes and prevent repeat offenses.
 The team regularly collaborates with local, state and federal law enforcement agencies.

 UNC Hospitals' Police operate a "Lost & Found" service from the Ground Floor of N.C.
 Memorial Hospital and often receive personal items like cell phones, keys and wallets.

 Lost & Found is staffed from 8 a.m. - 4:30 p.m.
 Monday - Friday You can also contact Lost & Found at 984-974-1241 or email@example.com.

 If you find personal items/property that has been lost at UNC Hospitals, please bring it to the Lost & Found office between 8 a.m. - 4:15 p.m.
 Monday - Friday.